The set splittability problem: -Splittability criteria and characterizations

 \section{$p$-Splittability criteria and characterizations}

-The result of the previous section implies that it is not easy to find a general characterization of $p$-splittability.
+The result of the previous section implies that it is hard (assuming $NP\neq P$) to find a general characterization of $p$-splittability.
 Nevertheless, in this section we provide several $p$-splittability criteria for special types of collections.
 Furthermore we completely characterize $p$-splittability for collections of at most three sets.

-Before we begin our study, it is necessary to introduce the following notation.
+Before we begin our study, it is useful to introduce the following notation.
 For a collection $\B=\{B_1,\ldots,B_n\}$ and an element $x$, the \emph{multiplicity} of $x$ is the number $m_x$ of sets $B_i$ such that $x\in B_i$.
-Given a subsequence of the sets $B_{i_1},\ldots,B_{i_k}$ we can form a \emph{Venn region} $R$ of $\B$ consisting of the elements $x$ that lie in $B_{i_1},\ldots,B_{i_k}$ and in no other $B_j$.
-If $R$ consists of elements of multiplicity $k$, we will also say that $R$ has multiplicity $k$.
+Given a subcollection $\{B_{i_1}, \ldots, B_{i_k}\} \subset \B$, we define the associated \emph{Venn region} of $\B$ to be the set of elements $x$ that lie in precisely the sets $B_{i_1}, \ldots, B_{i_k}$ and in no other $B_j$.
+Venn regions corresond pictorially to regions of the Venn diagram formed by the sets $B_1, \ldots B_n$ (we shall illustrate this later in Figure~\ref{fig:venn-regions}).
+If $R$ is a Venn region associated to a subcollection of cardinality $m$, then all elements of $R$ have multiplicity $m$, so we also say that $R$ has multiplicity $m$.